nrfconnect/sdk-nrf/applications/nrf5340_audio/doc/firmware_architecture.rst

   CIS is a bidirectional communication protocol that allows for sending separate connected audio streams from a source device to one or more receivers.
   The gateway can send the audio data using both the left and the right ISO channels at the same time, allowing for stereophonic sound reproduction with synchronized playback.

-  This is the default configuration of the nRF5340 Audio application.
+  This is the mode available for the unicast applications (:ref:`unicast client<nrf53_audio_unicast_client_app>` and :ref:`unicast server<nrf53_audio_unicast_server_app>`).
-  In this configuration, you can use the nRF5340 Audio development kit in the role of the gateway, the left headset, or the right headset.
+  In this mode, you can use the nRF5340 Audio development kit in the role of the gateway, the left headset, or the right headset.

-  In the current version of the nRF5340 Audio application, the CIS mode offers both unidirectional and bidirectional communication.
+  In the current version of the nRF5340 Audio unicast client, the application offers both unidirectional and bidirectional communication.
   In the bidirectional communication, the headset device will send audio from the on-board PDM microphone.
   See :ref:`nrf53_audio_app_configuration_select_bidirectional` in the application description for more information.